The Katalon Blog

 Type: Performance testing tool

-Apache JMeter, an Apache project, is a versatile performance testing tool designed to evaluate and measure the performance of several services, with a primary focus on web applications.
+Apache JMeter is a versatile performance testing tool designed to measure and analyze the performance of various services, focusing primarily on web applications.

 Key features:

-• Ideal for both static and dynamic resources, including dynamic web applications.
+• Ideal for static and dynamic resources, including dynamic web apps.

-• Can simulate heavy server loads to assess strength and performance under varying conditions.
+• Simulates heavy server loads under different conditions.

-• Provides tools for recording, building, and debugging test plans.
+• Provides tools for recording, building, debugging test plans.

-• Extracts and correlates data from diverse response formats like HTML, JSON, XML, or plain text.
+• Extracts and correlates data from HTML, JSON, XML, and text formats.

-• Supports concurrent sampling by multiple threads and separate thread groups for different functions.
+• Supports concurrent sampling and separate thread groups.

 User Manual: Apache JMeter User Manual